noahehall/theBookOfNoah/0-mustdo/terraform.md

 ### terraform modules

-- set of config files ina single directory
+- set of config files in a single directory
 - root module: the root directory containing the configuration files, and any child module directories
 - child modules
   - terraform will only use the confg files from a single directory,